-Iran (Persia) was the oldest and once most powerful empire in the Middle East and is the home of the original oriental carpet.
+Iran (Persia) was the oldest and once most powerful empire in the Middle East and is the home of the original oriental carpet and rugs.
 It was under the Safavid Dynasty (1502-1736) that Iran attained its artistic height.
-This era saw the development of highly qualified carpet factories in the cities of Kerman, Isfahan, Kashan, Tabriz, and Herat.
+This era saw the development of highly qualified carpets rug factories in the cities of Kerman, Isfahan, Kashan, Tabriz, and Herat.

 Popular rug styles today include Abadeh, Bidjar, Gabbeh, Heriz, Keshan, Kirman (Kerman), Mashad (Mashhad), Meshed, Nain, Tabriz, Kazak, Khan, Nahzat and Zeigler.

 is rated 4.9 stars by Ekomi.co.uk based on 1690 reviews